 Bariatric surgery may improve fertility in women who are severely obese with polycystic ovary syndrome (PCOS).
 PCOS is a hormonal disorder that can cause infertility in women and increase the risk of miscarriage or congenital disabilities.

 Who is eligible for bariatric surgery?

-If you’re considering bariatric surgery, you may wonder who’s eligible for the procedure.
+If you’re considering bariatric surgery, you may wonder who’s eligible.
 The answer is that both men and women who are obese are candidates for weight-loss surgery.